chrplr/PCBS/docs/software-installation.rst

 MacOS
     1. Install `XQuartz <https://www.xquartz.org/>`__.
 Download the .dmg from the official website and open it to install.

-    2. Open a Terminal and type ``pip install expyriment[all]``
+    2. Open a Terminal and type ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`` to install `Homebrew <https://brew.sh/>`__ (which is needed to install SDL).

+            - If you see "Password: ", this means the Terminal is prompting you to type your computer's administrator account password.
+Type your password and press the return key to continue.
+            - If you see an error message such as "Error: /usr/local/Cellar is not writable.
+You should change the ownership and permissions of /usr/local/Cellar back to your user account: sudo chown -R $(whoami) /usr/local/Cellar", run in the Terminal the command that was suggested (here `sudo chown -R $(whoami) /usr/local/Cellar`), and then run the previous command to try installing Homebrew once again

+    3. In the same Terminal, type ``brew install sdl`` to install SDL (which is needed to install expyriment).
+This may take a while.

+    4. In the same Terminal, type ``pip install "expyriment[all]"`` to install expyriment.
-    3. In the same Terminal, type ``pip install -U pygame``

-       This upgrade the version of pygame (1.9) installed along expyriment to pygame (2.0), which is required by recent versions of macOS.
-(As of 2021-02-23.)
+    5. In the same Terminal, type ``pip install -U pygame`` to upgrade pygame (version >= 2.0 is required on recent versions of macOS, but this must be done *after* installing expyriment otherwise the install of expyriment will fail).

 Remark: